Sigiriya Travel Guide 2026

 This is the main reason most people come:

-- •1,000+ steps lead up through the gardens, Mirror Wall, and fresco galleries.
+- •1,000+ steps lead up through the ancient gardens, Mirror Wall, and fresco galleries.

 - •Mid-climb, pause at the Lion’s Paw Terrace — that’s where you enter through stone lion paws carved into the rock.